Bullshot Crummond

 Bullshot Crummond is a parody stage play of the British pulp hero Bulldog Drummond.
-The play was based on an idea by Ronald E. House and Diz White, was written in 1974 and first performed that year, by House, White, John Neville-Andrews, Alan Shearman, Brandis Kemp (Lenya Von Bruno) and Derek Cunningham at the Palladium Theater, 1031 Kearny Street, San Francisco, California.
+The play was based on an idea by Ron House and Diz White, was written in 1974 and first performed that year, by Ron House, Diz White, John Neville-Andrews, Alan Shearman, Brandis Kemp (Lenya Von Bruno), and Derek Cunningham at the Palladium Theater, 1031 Kearny Street, San Francisco, California.

 It was later made into a 1983 film, Bullshot.

 Synopsis

 The play concerns a pre-WWII plot by the dastardly Count Otto Von Brunno and his ambiguous relation Lenya Von Brunno to ruin the international diamond market by kidnapping Professor Rupert Fenton.
 Working against them are Hugh "Bullshot" Crummond and Rosemary Fenton (the professor's daughter).
 The characters are highly stereotypical: Otto a German supervillain, Lenya a femme fatale, Fenton an absent-minded professor, Rosemary a damsel in distress who faints and runs around in her underwear, and Crummond a highly intelligent and quick-witted hero.
 However, at many times during the play, humor arises because Crummond fails to notice something very obvious, or because he is easily defeated in a fight.

 Much of the play's humor comes from its audacious (and intentionally failed) efforts to recreate film effects onstage.
 Examples include: